 Do I ever have to physically appear on-campus?

 No. All of the degree programs are 100 percent online, and you do not need to appear on campus.
 Each student in these programs has a dedicated advisor, and advising needs are taken care of over the telephone or over email.
 If you are in the Oshkosh area and prefer to speak with your advisor, you are welcome on campus anytime.

 Yes.
 All UW Colleges (whether you have an associate degree or not) and all UW four-year institution credits are transferable.
 Most, if not all, credits from other accredited public or private institutions will transfer.
 Some technical college credits will also transfer depending on your program of choice.
 A block of 45 credits plus applicable general education credits will be granted for specific AAS degrees from a Wisconsin Technical College.
 Please refer to the Bachelor of Applied Studies transfer page for more information.

-Each of the degree programs offered by the Division of Online and Continuing Education is 100 percent online.
-General education courses can be taken online from UW Oshkosh or other UW system institutions.
+Every degree program offered by the Division of Online and Continuing Education is 100 percent online.
+General education courses can be taken online from UW Oshkosh or other UW System institutions.
 Your dedicated advisor will tell you all of your options to complete each requirement — you’re never on your own to figure it out!

 Each program page details the program requirements for general education and program-specific requirements.
 Please visit our degree page to determine degree program requirements.

 How long does it take to complete the degree?